A short History of Kretztechnik AG, Zipf, Austria

 Under Carl Kretz's directions, the first two-dimensional B-scan was produced at Kretztechnik in 1966.
 This was an evolution of an earlier ophalmological design the MG 4100, combined with a B-mode display and scanner gantry (see above, Kratochwil), and later named the Combison 1.
 The Combison 2, a more elaborate machine, was produced in 1974.
 These were the start of the Combison series.

 In 1975 the grey-scale Combison 200 was produced which set an European standard in grey scale B-scan image and technology.
-The images were marked improvements from the previous "wired-frame" bi-stable counterparts.
 The required scan converters were produced in the Kretz factory to overcome the difference in the number of scan lines in the television monitors used in the United States of America and Europe.
 Subsequent to this development many manufacturers of ultrasound equipment made use of this technology.
 The Combison 200 soon evolved into the Combison 202 (pictured below).

 Through Carl Kretz's dedication and foresight, 1977 saw the production of the Combison 100, a real-time mechanical sector scanner for the abdomen and other parts of the body.
 It had a unique and large probe housing 5 transducers rotating around the axis of the probe handle.
 The 'rotating' mechanism was initially chosen because the angular velocity was constant, without a peaking velocity in the center of the images as in oscillating designs.
 A great deal of ingenuity went into the fabrication of the motors, coupling material and fluids, and the electronics which dealt with stray soundwaves and reverberations from coupling membranes and fluid interfaces.